se-schmitt/EntropyScaling.jl/docs/src/models/ES_models.md

 All models are similarly structured with the following fields:

-- `components::Vector{String}`: names of the chemical components of the system
+- `components::Vector{String}`: names of the chemical components of the system,
-- `params::Vector{ModelParams}`: vector of model-specific paramater objects
+- `params::Vector{ModelParams}`: vector of model-specific paramater objects,
-- `eos`: EOS model
+- `eos`: EoS model.

 The `ModelParams` are model-specific types containing all required parameters of the model.
 They always contain the Chapman-Enskog model (`CE_model`) as well as base parameters (`base`)